-To maintain maximum flexibility to meet demands and opportunities both in the short and long term, and subject to existing contractual arrangements, we may want to use cash on hand, issue additional equity or borrow additional funds to:
+To maintain maximum flexibility to meet demands and opportunities both in the short and long term, and subject to existing contractual arrangements, including the terms of the Merger Agreement with Rithm, we may want to use cash on hand, issue additional equity or borrow additional funds to:

-- Support the future growth in our business. - Create new or enhance existing products and investment platforms. - Repay amounts due under our debt obligations and repurchase agreements. - Repay amounts due under the tax receivable agreement. - Repurchase Class A Shares or Sculptor Operating Group Units. - Pursue new investment opportunities. - Develop new distribution channels. - Pay dividends.
+- Support the future growth in our business. - Create new or enhance existing products and investment platforms. - Repay amounts due under our debt obligations and repurchase agreements. - Repay amounts due under the tax receivable agreement.

+- Pursue new investment opportunities. - Develop new distribution channels.